All Four Rooms Went Warm: Single Leak At The Outdoor Unit

 What Fixed It

-We explained that welding multiple corroded joints on a system 4 manifold carries significant risk — if one repair fails, the entire system loses cooling again.
+We explained that welding multiple corroded joints on a system 4 manifold carries significant risk.
+If one repair fails, the entire system loses cooling again.
 With corrosion on multiple connection points and the indoor units also showing age-related wear, we recommended full system replacement.
 We walked through the option of outdoor-only replacement, but the indoor units had accumulated enough wear that a full change made more sense for long-term reliability.
 Full system replacement was approved.

-The entire system was replaced — new outdoor unit and four indoor units installed, piping pressure-tested, and refrigerant charged to specification.
+The entire system was replaced.
+New outdoor unit and four indoor units installed, piping pressure-tested, and refrigerant charged to specification.
 Cooling returned across all rooms with no further gas loss.

 Why This Happens